pmlmodelling/beaumont_et_al_plastics_econ/README.md

 This repository contains the core software used to perform the plastic transfer and economic modelling.
 Separate details on each can be found in the READMEs in the respective sub-directories.
-Also includes are the derived plastic stock matrices for the years 2012, 2013 and 2014.
+Also included are the derived plastic stock matrices for the years 2012, 2013 and 2014.

 ## Contents